ldemirova/axway-open-docs-1/content/en/docs/operational_insights/production_setup/op_insights_setup_prod_helm.md

 After your Elasticsearch volumes are created and your `myvalues.yaml` file is configured, you can start the installation as follows.
 The Helm release name, `axway-elk`, is mandatory.
 For more information, see [FAQ - Why is the Helm release name axway-elk](/docs/operational_insights/op_insights_faq/#why-is-the-helm-release-name-axway-elk).

 The following helm install instructions relate to the AAOI versions v5.1.0 to v5.6.0 inclusive.
-These charts use version 7 of the Elastic Stack (aka ELK) images and helm charts.
+These charts use version 7 of the ELK images and helm charts.
-For instructions on installing charts higher than version v5.6.0 which use version 8 of the ELK images and helm charts please see [ELK v8 helm charts](/docs/operational_insights/production_setup/op_insights_setup_prod_helm/#installing-elk-version8).
+For instructions on installing charts higher than version v5.6.0 which use version 8.10.2 of the ELK images and version 8.5.1 of the ELK helm charts please see [ELK v8 helm charts](/docs/operational_insights/production_setup/op_insights_setup_prod_helm/#installing-elk-version8).

 ```bash
 helm install -n apim-elk -f myvalues.yaml axway-elk <repository.axway.com>